ConocoPhillips (COP) Last Update 3/31/25

 Below are the key drivers for ConocoPhillips, which present opportunities for upside or downside to the current Trefis price estimate for ConocoPhillips.

-• Crude Oil Price: ConocoPhillips' stock price is highly sensitive to crude oil prices as the company derives more than 60% of its total value, by our estimates, from the sale of crude oil.
-We believe that the recent plunge in oil prices could sustain over the near-term amid easing of curtailed output by the OPEC and non-OPEC allies and geopolitical tensions.
-According to our estimates, annual average crude oil prices (Brent) could average at around $62 per barrel this year and increase gradually by the end of our forecast period.
-However, if oil prices remain high for longer than what we currently expect and increase to around $137 per barrel by the end of our forecast period, there could be almost a 10% upside to our current price estimate for ConocoPhillips.
+According to our estimates, annual average crude oil prices (Brent) could average around $75 per barrel this year and increase gradually by the end of our forecast period.
+However, if oil prices remain high for longer than what we currently expect and increase to around $91 per barrel by the end of our forecast period, there could be almost a 10% upside to our current price estimate for ConocoPhillips.

 • Price of Natural Gas: In 2010, approximately 1% of natural gas production came from shale sources.
 By 2014, this figure had increased to nearly 25%.
 Technological improvements have helped improve the ability of companies to discover these new resources.
 As a result of new discoveries of shale gas, there has been a decoupling between the prices of crude oil and natural gas.

 However, the oil slump that began in 2014 resulted in a sharp drop in natural gas prices.
 Thus, the company's natural gas price realization declined from $6 per mcf in 2014 to $3.80 per mcf in 2015 and further to $3 per mcf in 2016.
 Natural gas prices recovered to $3.90 per mcf in 2017 as oil prices recovered.
 In 2021, COP reported $6/mcf of natural gas prices due to global shortages.
 However, the prices shot up to $10.60/mcf in 2022 before falling hard to $3.90/mcf in 2023.
+In 2024, this metric stood at $2.6/mcf.

 BUSINESS SUMMARY

 ConocoPhillips is the world's largest independent exploration and production company, based on proven reserves and production of liquids and natural gas.
 After the spin-off of its midstream and downstream businesses into an independent company (Phillips 66), ConocoPhillips has become a pure-play exploration & production company.
 The company conducts exploration activities in 19 countries and supplements its income with equity stakes in other oil & gas and chemical companies.
 About 56% of its production consists of liquids, and about 44% consists of natural gas.
 Of the 56% that are liquids, roughly half is tied to Brent or international prices.
 The remaining 11% of liquids is tied to North American crude markers, NGL, or bitumen prices.
 On the natural gas side, comprising about 44% of its portfolio, roughly 45% consists of international gas.
 Price differentials between Brent and West Texas Intermediate (WTI), a widely used North American crude marker, have been narrowing of late.
 This has reduced the disparity in realized prices for crude oil in domestic and international markets.
-Price realized by the company on the domestic and international sale of natural gas is also different.
+The price realized by the company on the domestic and international sale of natural gas is also different.

 SOURCES OF VALUE